-- 1.1 This guidance should be interpreted in the context of the regulations and practice of the country(ies) in which the insurer is domiciled, with which an actuary to whom this guidance applies should be familiar. - 1.2 The responsibilities of an actuary to whom this guidance applies are central to the financial soundness of the long-term insurance business of the insurer in respect of which he or she is appointed.
-Insurance regulators may also rely on the actuary to confirm that the insurer in respect of which he or she acts is financially sound or that it complies with regulations in other ways (e.g. certification of the method of calculation of premiums). - 1.3 This guidance applies both to an actuary retained by an insurer to report on its solvency and/or other aspects of its financial condition for management purposes and also to an actuary retained by an insurer to fulfil a prudential regulatory role. - 1.4 An actuary should not accept an appointment requiring him or her to determine the financial soundness of an insurer if he or she does not have the appropriate knowledge and practical experience relevant to the insurer and types of business concerned.
+- 1.1 This guidance should be interpreted in the context of the regulations and practice of the country(ies) in which the insurer is domiciled, with which an actuary to whom this guidance applies should be familiar.
+In this guidance note country includes any territory or dependency to which separate insurance legislation might apply. - 1.2 The responsibilities of an actuary to whom this guidance applies are central to the financial soundness of the long-term insurance business of the insurer in respect of which he or she is appointed.
+Insurance regulators may also rely on the actuary to confirm that the insurer in respect of which he or she acts is financially sound or that it complies with regulations in other ways (e.g. certification of the method of calculation of premiums).

+- 1.3 This guidance applies both to an actuary retained by an insurer to report on its solvency and/or other aspects of its financial condition for management purposes where that report is intended for the Board or for publication and also to an actuary retained by an insurer to fulfil a prudential regulatory role. - 1.4 An actuary should not accept an appointment requiring him or her to determine the financial soundness of an insurer if he or she does not have the appropriate knowledge and practical experience relevant to the insurer and types of business concerned.
 Regulations may also specify additional requirements.
-Before taking up an appointment, an actuary should ensure that the relevant requirements of the PCS have been met including, in particular, appropriate contact with his or her immediate predecessor, if any, if this is required by the PCS. - 1.5 An actuary to whom this guidance applies who is fulfilling a regulatory role should take all reasonable steps to ensure that the insurer understands when he or she is providing advice in accordance with regulations or related actuarial professional guidance, as opposed to providing advice or expressing opinion as an employee, director or external adviser, as the case may be. - 1.6 An actuary should be aware of the requirement of the PCS relating to the inclusion in a report of an assessment of the implications for policyholders of any recommendations contained in the report.

-- 1.7 An actuary should be objective in the performance of his or her duties and take reasonable steps to satisfy himself or herself that he or she is free from bias.
-The PCS provides relevant guidance on conflicts of interest. - 1.8 An actuary must pay due regard to generally accepted actuarial best practice.
-The PCS and professional guidance notes establish some elements of generally accepted best practice.
-An actuary to whom this guidance applies should also consider whether there are any other practices that may be considered as generally accepted best practice.
-Where a materially different practice is adopted from one which is a non-mandatory generally accepted best practice, the actuary should record the reasons for the practice actually adopted. - 1.9 It is possible that the regulatory regime to which the insurer or actuary is subject may differ from the recommended practice of this Guidance Note.
+Before taking up an appointment, an actuary should ensure that the relevant requirements of the PCS have been met including, in particular, appropriate contact with his or her immediate predecessor, if any, if this is required by the PCS. - 1.5 An actuary to whom this guidance applies who is fulfilling a regulatory role should take all reasonable steps to ensure that the insurer understands when he or she is providing advice in accordance with regulations or related actuarial professional guidance, as opposed to providing advice or expressing opinion as an employee, director or external adviser, as the case may be. - 1.6 An actuary should be aware of the requirement of the PCS relating to the inclusion in a report of an assessment of the implications for policyholders of any recommendations contained in the report. - 1.7 An actuary should be objective in the performance of his or her duties and take reasonable steps to satisfy himself or herself that his or her advice is free from bias.
+The PCS provides relevant guidance on conflicts of interest. - 1.8 An actuary must pay due regard to generally accepted actuarial practice.
+The PCS and professional guidance notes establish some elements of generally accepted actuarial practice.
+An actuary to whom this guidance applies should also consider whether there are any other practices that may be considered as generally accepted actuarial practice.
+Although the Board for Actuarial Standards restricts the application of its standards geographically, where those standards deal with matters common to situations in the country(ies) where the actuary is working, they are likely to be relevant considerations as to generally accepted actuarial practice.
+Where a materially different practice is adopted from one which is a generally accepted actuarial practice, the actuary should explain and justify the reasons for the practice actually adopted. - 1.9 It is possible that the regulatory regime to which the insurer or actuary is subject may differ from the recommended practice of this Guidance Note.
 In this case, the actuary should consider the table below in preparing any reports: